Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 Charm City Books

-Located in the historic Pigtown neighborhood near M&T Bank Stadium and Camden Yards, Charm City Books is a quaint and colorful reprieve from Baltimore’s busy downtown.
-On the ground floor, you’ll find a comprehensive collection of modern fiction, memoirs and literary theory, including titles from Baltimore-based authors like D. Watkins and R. Eric Thomas, while the top floor contains selections for the little readers in your life.
+Located in the historic Seton Hill, neighborhood Charm City Books is a quaint and colorful reprieve from Baltimore’s busy downtown.
+You’ll find a comprehensive collection of modern fiction, memoirs and literary theory, including titles from Baltimore-based authors like D. Watkins and R. Eric Thomas, as well as selections for the little readers in your life.
 In addition to books, you’ll find stationary, stickers and Charm City souvenirs; you’re also likely to spy the owners’ four-legged friends roaming around the shop, helping customers select the perfect story!

 The Ivy Bookshop